Commercial Roof Maintenance in Savannah, Georgia

 Modified bitumen roofing (rubber roof)

-I like to say a Modified bitumen roof is the second generation of commercial flat roofing.
+We'd like to say a Modified bitumen roof is the second generation of commercial flat roofing.
 Built-up or hot tar is the original flat or low sloped roofing of the flat roofing materials and we will discuss that in the next section.
 Modified bitumen became popular because unlike the hot tar roof that requires setting up a hot tar kettle Mod-bit does not require pumping hot asphalt.

 That job alone, heating asphalt onsite, next to your building, at over 500 degrees is a full-time and extremely dangerous job.